Ever wished you could share a YouTube video on Instagram?

 Just choose one of our Instagram video templates and get started for free.

 Alright.
-Now it’s time to show you the sneaky tech workaround you can use to post a YouTube video to Instagram.
+Now it’s time to show you the sneaky tech workaround you can use to post a YouTube video to Instagram (and keep your social media feed fresh).

 Learn how to use Facebook Ads Manager to control your Instagram videos and make them profitable.

-Depending on which app you end up with, they should walk you through the exact process of downloading a video from YouTube.
+Depending on which app you end up with to download YouTube videos, they should walk you through the exact process of downloading a video from YouTube.
 Here’s how it works for Video Get.

 1. Open up the app and click on File